robotlegs/robotlegs-framework/readme.md

 2. Small
 3. Fast

-# Building and Running the Tests on OS X
+# Building and Running the Tests

+## Requirements

+Whilst Robotlegs can be used for Flex 3 & 4 and plain ActionScript projects, the library must be built with the Flex 4.6 SDK or above.

+## Using ANT

+ant package

+## Using Ruby on OSX

 - Install XCode 3 or 4
 - check RubyGems version